 African American Studies Visiting Scholars Appointments

-In pursuit of our broad mandate to advance excellence in academic research, undergraduate and graduate education, and intellectual exchange and service within the University and Houston communities, the African American Studies Program at the University of Houston annually invites for a year-long visiting appointment two scholars whose demonstrated research and teaching are in the discipline of Africana Studies/Africalogy.
+In pursuit of the African American studies department’s mandate to advance excellence in academic research, undergraduate and graduate education, and intellectual exchange and service within the University and Houston communities, the department annually invites two scholars who have demonstrated and excelled in research and teaching in the discipline of Africana studies/Africology for a yearlong visiting appointment.
 Scholars whose research and teaching are, however, in other disciplinary areas will also be considered.
-Visiting Scholars add to the richness and diversity of our undergraduate curriculum in Africalogy by teaching one course of their own design.
-In addition, the program prioritizes applications from scholars who demonstrate a commitment to generating research and publication in the discipline of Africana Studies/Africalogy.
+Visiting Scholars add to the richness and diversity of our undergraduate curriculum in Africology by teaching one course of their own design.
+In addition, the program prioritizes applications from scholars who demonstrate a commitment to generating research and publication in the discipline of Africana studies/Africology.
 Successful candidates are, therefore, afforded an opportunity to add to the ongoing scholarship in the discipline by working toward the completion of a research project.
-The Visiting Scholars Program is designed to encourage new scholars to contribute fresh and innovative teaching and research.
+The Visiting Scholars program is designed to encourage new scholars to contribute fresh and innovative teaching and research.